 Pistons' Michael Gbinije: Assigned to D-League

-Gbinije was assigned Wednesday to the D-League's Grand Rapids Drive, Rod Beard of The Detroit News reports.
+Gbinije was assigned to the D-League's Grand Rapids Drive on Friday, Keith Langlois of Pistons.com reports.

-The Pistons brought Gbinije up from the D-League to practice with the team Tuesday, but he'll report back to the Drive for their game Wednesday against the Westchester Knicks.
-Unless a number of injuries hit the wing ranks, don't expect Gbinije to enter the Pistons rotation in the near future.
+Gbinije will be away from the Pistons for both halves of the Friday/Saturday back-to-back set, as he'll instead play two games over the weekend for Grand Rapids, where he'll be able to pick up extended minutes.
+He could be a candidate to get recalled early next week, but even if that's the case, Gbinije would likely remain inactive for any of the Pistons' games.

 More News